a76-zz/erlapp/Readme.md

 ### Create remote repository ###

-	* Go to http://github, create account.
+	Go to http://github, create account.
+	[I have registered as a76]
-	* Create new repository.
+	Create new repository.
+	[I have created erlapp repository]

 ### Push an current repository from command line ###